 In discussions, threads grow as users respond to the initial and subsequent posts.
 Replies build on one another to construct a conversation.
-As the number of posts grows, users can filter, sort, collect, and tag posts, if tagging is enabled.
+As the number of posts grows, users can filter, sort, and collect posts.

 To help students understand your expectations, establish discussion etiquette immediately.
 You can model proper online interaction and reinforce appropriate behavior with public recognition.
 In addition, you can provide specific guidelines:

 - Use descriptive subject lines to make threads easy to follow and scan.

 - Keep posts short and use plain language.
 Your audience is reading onscreen and may have several messages to read.